 Users with Publisher or higher permissions can be notified via e-mail when an item is submitted by a user with a lower permission level.
 These emails will be sent to all users with permission to approve the submitted item and can be enabled or disabled by module, but cannot be edited

 - Note: By default, this feature is turned off.
-Please contact support if you would like this option enabled or disabled and do not have access to the option for a given module.
+Please contact Technical Support if you would like this option enabled or disabled and do not have access to the option for a given module.

 Steps for Permissions